svitlana-tov/JSFunSpring2024/docs/InstallationGuideMac.md

 6. Visual Studio Code (Recommended) and Extensions
 7. Chrome or Firefox (Recommended)

 We are going to install software over the command line, so before starting, open your terminal window.
-(You can open it by pressing `command+space` and searching for _terminal_).
+(You can open it by pressing `command + space` and searching for _terminal_).

 ## Microsoft Teams